 You don’t pay Social Security.
 It’s a question of what they don’t pay you — or rather, how long they don’t pay you.
 If you exceed the earnings limit, Social Security will hold off on sending your payment for as many months as it takes to “repay” the $1-for-$2 benefit withholding.

 Say you’re 64, collecting a monthly retirement benefit of $1,200 and working a part-time job that pays $25,000 a year.
-Because you claimed benefits before your full retirement age of 66, you are subject to the earnings limit, which in 2018 is $17,040.
+Because you claimed benefits before your full retirement age (66 years and 6 months or 66 and 8 months, depending on whether you were born in 1957 or 1958), you are subject to the earnings limit, which in 2022 is $19,560.
 (Social Security adjusts the cap annually, based on national wage trends.)
 You lose $1 in benefits for every $2 of work income above that amount.

-In this case, that’s $3,980 (half of the $7,960 you earned that exceeds the limit).
-Based on your $1,200 benefit, that works out to about 3.3 months of withholding — but Social Security doesn’t do fractional payments, so they stop sending your benefits for four months.
-(The difference from that fourth month will be refunded later.)
-They’ll resume paying your full monthly amount after they have recouped the $3,980.
+In this case, that’s $2,720 (half of the $5,440 you earned that exceeds the limit).
+Based on your $1,200 benefit, that works out to about 2.3 months of withholding — but Social Security doesn’t do fractional payments, so they round up and stop sending your benefits for three months.
+(The difference from that third month will be refunded later.)
+They’ll resume paying your full monthly amount after they have recouped the $2,720.

 Social Security will automatically make these adjustments based on the earnings data it gets from your W-2s and tax returns.
 Alternatively, you can report estimated income to Social Security.
-Here’s how it works.
+Here's how that works.

-- At the beginning of the year, you tell Social Security what you expect to earn that year, by phone at 800-772-1213 or in person at your local Social Security office.
-(You can update the estimate at any time if your work situation changes.)
+At the beginning of the year, you tell Social Security what you expect to earn that year, by phone at 800-772-1213 or in person at your local Social Security office.
+(Local offices fully reopened April 7 after being closed to walk-in traffic for more than two years due to the COVID-19 pandemic, but Social Security recommends calling in advance and scheduling an appointment to avoid long waits.)
+You can update the estimate at any time if your work situation changes.

 Self-reporting has the advantage of timeliness and relative certainty.
 If you let tax filings do the reporting for you, Social Security receives data on your income many months after you earned it and may not implement the benefit withholding until many months later.